Jetted and Turbulent Stellar Deaths: New LVK-Detectable Gravitational Wave Sources: Gravitational-waves from cocoons

+To calculate the GW emission, we carry out a high resolution 3D general-relativistic magnetohydrodynamic (GRMHD) simulation of LGRB jet formation, propagation and escape from a collapsing star.
+The simulation is similar to those discussed in \citet{Gottlieb2022b}, but here we double the stellar mass for consistency with LGRB progenitor stars \citep{Kuncarayakti2013}.
+Due to the scale-free nature of the simulation, doubling the mass results in an equivalent doubling of the energy, while leaving the magnetohydrodynamic evolution of the system unaffected.
+We also increase the data output frequency, as needed to resolve the GW signal at high frequencies.
+Overall we post-process more than a petabyte of simulation data output at a high cadence ($ \sim 50 $ kHz sampling frequency).
+This simulation follows the jet and cocoon from the BH for $ \simeq 3.2 $~s until they reach distance $ \simeq 1.5R_\star $ with energy $ E = E_j + E_c \simeq 10^{53} $ erg, where $ E_c \simeq 2E_j $ and $ R_\star $ is the stellar radius.
+The simulation details are provided in Appendix \ref{sec:gw_calculation}.

+We first provide an order of magnitude estimate of the GW strain, using the familiar quadrupole approximation:
-where $ G $ is the gravitational constant, $ c $ is the speed of light, $ D $ is the distance to the source, and $ Q $ is the gravitational quadrupole.
-From Eq.~\ref{eq:h}, cocoon-powered GW characteristic strain is \cite{Abdikamalov2020}

-where $ \epsilon $ is the degree of asymmetry of the cocoon, which depends on the viewing angle $ \theta_{\rm obs} $ (see Fig.~\ref{fig:sketch}).
+where $ G $ is the gravitational constant, $ c $ is the speed of light, $ D $ is the distance to the source, $ Q $ is the gravitational quadrupole, and $ \epsilon $ is the degree of asymmetry of the cocoon, which depends on the viewing angle $ \theta_{\rm obs} $ (see Fig.~\ref{fig:sketch}).

-We carry out a high resolution 3D general-relativistic magnetohydrodynamic (GRMHD) simulation of energetic LGRB jets in a collapsing star by repeating the simulation from \cite{Gottlieb2022b}, but with an increased data output frequency, as needed to resolve the time-variability of the gravitational quadrupole.
-This simulation follows the jets from the BH for $ \simeq 3.1 $~s until they reach distance $ \simeq 1.5R_\star $ and energy $ E_j \simeq 2\times 10^{52} $ erg, where $ R_\star $ is the stellar radius.
-Fig.~\ref{fig:3Dmaps} depicts the hourglass-shaped cocoon upon breakout from the star (see the full animation and accompanying sonification in \url{https://oregottlieb.com/gw.html}).
-For observers facing the jet axis (Fig.~\ref{fig:3Dmaps}a), the projected shape of the cocoon is close to circular ($ \epsilon \ll 1 $), significantly suppressing the quadrupole moment.
-Off-axis observers (Fig.~\ref{fig:3Dmaps}b,c), on the other hand, will see an asymmetric cocoon with an order unity asymmetry $ \epsilon \approx 1 $, thus maximizing the observed GW signal strain amplitude in Eq.~\ref{eq:cocoon}.
+The quadrupole estimate does not consider phase cancellation between different GW emitting regions, as it assumes that the cocoon is smaller than the GW wavelength.
+Due to the invalidity of this assumption, we utilize the approach of applying the retarded Green's function to post-process the simulation data (see Appendix \ref{sec:gw_calculation}).
+Fig.~\ref{fig:3Dmaps} depicts the GW strain density of the hourglass-shaped cocoon upon breakout from the star (see the full animation and accompanying sonification in \url{https://oregottlieb.com/gw.html}).
+For on-axis observers (Fig.~\ref{fig:3Dmaps}a), the projected shape of the cocoon is close to circular ($ \epsilon \ll 1 $), similar to CCSNe, significantly suppressing the quadrupole moment.
+Off-axis observers (Fig.~\ref{fig:3Dmaps}b), on the other hand, will see an asymmetric outflow that propagates parallel to their field of view, with an order unity asymmetry $ \epsilon \lesssim 1 $, resulting in much stronger GW emission.